aragon/protocol/docs/4-entry-points/4-guardians-registry.md

 ### 4.4.6.
 Stake and activate

-- **Actor:** Guardian, a whitelisted relayer, or a whitelisted activator
+- **Actor:** Guardian or someone authorized
 - **Inputs:**
     - **Guardian:** Address of the guardian to stake and activate an amount of tokens to
     - **Amount:** Amount of tokens to be staked
-- **Authentication:** The guardian, a whitelisted relayer, or a whitelisted activator.
+- **Authentication:** The guardian or someone authorized.
 Only if the sender has open an ERC20 allowance with the requested amount of tokens to stake can call this function.
 - **Pre-flight checks:**
-    - Validate that the sender is the guardian himself, a whitelisted relayer, or a whitelisted activator
+    - Validate that the sender is the guardian himself or someone authorized
     - Ensure that the given amount is greater than zero
 - **State transitions:**
     - Update the available balance of the guardian